lennerd/TwitterGraph/README.md

 ## Contribute

 Feel free to contribute in any kind.
-Unfortunately there is no guide showing at least the main features and how to test the sketch.
+Unfortunately there is no guide showing at least the main features.
 But if you feel confident enough, don't hasitate to take a look in the code or make your pull request.

 ## Future plans

-There is no real documentation or "How to use it?" guide yet.
+There is no documentation or real "How to use it?" guide yet.
 I plan to build a Github page for it and decouple some components I find to be useful when working with the TwitterAPI and Processing.
 I also would like to build some more features like searching for hashtags.